19Andrei97/One-of-Twenty/README.md

 # One Of Twenty

-One Of Twenty is a game project that I started to learn the basics of c++ while providing a something more than just a test.
+One Of Twenty is a game project that I started to learn the basics of c++ while trying to create a real simulation game.

 ## Requirements